History of Bangladesh (1971–present): Non-cooperation movement (2024)

 The non-cooperation movement, also known as the one-point movement, was a pro-democratic disinvestment movement and mass uprising against the Awami League-led government of Bangladesh, initiated within the framework of the 2024 Bangladesh quota reform movement.
 The sole demand of this movement was the resignation of Prime Minister Sheikh Hasina and her cabinet.
 Later Hasina was forced to resign and exile to India.

-Yunus Interim government (2024-present)
+Yunus Interim government (2024–2026)

-An interim government led by the Muhammad Yunus was formed on 8 August 2024 in Bangladesh, following the resignation of Prime Minister Sheikh Hasina on 5 August 2024 amid nationwide student and public protests against the government.
+An interim government led by Muhammad Yunus was formed on 8 August 2024 in Bangladesh, following the resignation of Prime Minister Sheikh Hasina on 5 August 2024 amid nationwide student and public protests against the government.
 Following the dissolution of the 12th Jatiya Sangsad on 6 August 2024, the interim government will remain in office until a new Prime Minister is appointed after a snap general election.
 The government, like the previous Caretaker government of Bangladesh and interim government in 1975 and 1990, is extra-constitutional.
 However, the Appellate Division of the Supreme Court of Bangladesh affirmed the legality of the stopgap government on 9 August 2024, citing the urgent need to manage state affairs and address the constitutional vacuum, as has been the case in the past too.

+Tarique Rahman government (2026–present)

+The BNP returned to power after a landslide victory in the 2026 Bangladeshi general election, with the son of Ziaur Rahman and Khaleda Zia, Tarique Rahman becoming prime minister.
+The Awami League was legally banned in the election, and the Bangladesh Jamaat-e-Islami formed the opposition.
+The July Charter's provisions also received majority approval in the 2026 Bangladeshi constitutional referendum.